Gabann/Project-Service-Livraison-A-Domicile/Documentation/API/API_doc.md

    - Authentication: No
     - Request Body: None

+1. `GET /user/getAllArticlesFromRestaurant`
+    - Description: Endpoint to get all articles from a specific restaurant.
+    - Authentication: Yes
+        - `restaurantId`: The id of the restaurant.
+This field is required.
+    - Example: `{ "restaurantId": 1 }`

 1. `POST /user/makeOrder`
     - Description: Endpoint for users to place an order.
 The user needs to provide an array of `ArticleId` that they want to order and the address where the order should be delivered.